A Quick Guide To 2017's Most Popular Events In Barbados

 The Barbados International Fishing Tournament, which is run by Barbados Game Fishing Association, attracts hundreds of anglers from across the globe, all with one goal: to make some impressive catches in Barbados’ tranquil waters.

-In true Caribbean style, this competition has more of an emphasis on having fun than winning, and there are plenty of activities on the docks to keep the supports entertained.
+In true Caribbean style, this competition has an more of an emphasis on having fun than winning, and there are plenty of activities on the docks to keep the supports entertained.

 But it’s not just the great catches that give this event its charm.
 If you attend, you’ll also be able to enjoy a hog roast, cocktail parties, live music, wine tasting, and even a fashion show.
 With such a diverse range of activities on offer, the Barbados International Fishing Tournament is not an event to miss out on.